raysantoscom/raysantoscom.github.io/about.md

 I created this blog site to record my plans, thoughts, works, and discoveries made during my self-directed classical education journey.
 I expect this to be a lifetime pursuit of classical education learning.

-If you're interested in giving yourself the classical education that you never got or if you're interested in self-directed learning, then this blog is for you.
+If you're interested in giving yourself the classical education that you never had or if you're interested in self-directed learning, then this blog is for you.

 --Ray Santos
 <br>